 The Future of Sleep Science

 Sleep research is expanding and attracting more and more attention from scientists.
 Researchers now know that sleep is an active and dynamic state that greatly influences our waking hours, and they realize that we must understand sleep to fully understand the brain.
 Innovative techniques, such as brain imaging, can now help researchers understand how different brain regions function during sleep and how different activities and disorders affect sleep.
-Understanding the factors that affect sleep in health and disease also may lead to revolutionary new therapies for sleep disorders and to ways of overcoming jet lag and the problems associated with shift work.
-We can expect these and many other benefits from research that will allow us to truly understand sleep’s impact on our lives and apply them as new tips for getting a good night’s sleep are discovered
+Understanding the factors that affect sleep in health and disease also may lead to revolutionary new therapies for sleep disorders, jet lag, and the problems associated with shift work.
+This research will allow us to truly understand sleep’s impact on our lives and apply new tips for getting a good night’s sleep.

 - Ask The Sleep Doctor: Sleep and Appearance, Sleep and Alzheimer’s and Sleep and Hyperactivity - March 24, 2019